sanghapark/SHRecordingButton/README.md

 # SHRecordingButton
-[iOS] video recording button which can pause and resume with progress
+[iOS] video recording button which can pause and resume with progress and timeout